Ehlmann-research-group/WISER/doc/manual/contrast-stretch.md

 the implementation simply does nothing.

 It may be noted that sqrt(x) for x in [0.0, 1.0] already produces values only in the range [0.0, 1.0].
-This is what the Workbench does for square root conditioning.
+This is what WISER does for square root conditioning.

-In the case of logarithmic conditioner, the Workbench uses the function log2(x + 1.0); when given values in the range [0.0, 1.0], this will only produce values in the range [0.0, 1.0].
+In the case of logarithmic conditioner, WISER uses the function log<sub>2</sub>(x + 1.0); when given values in the range [0.0, 1.0], this will only produce values in the range [0.0, 1.0].